Experiencing J.M Kariuki’s Legend.

 I am pretty excited but my mum barely understands why we have to go to so much trouble just to see some stone and meet some man.
 All she wants, she humorously complains, is the much praised Maasai land ‘nyama choma’.

-We are six of us (my Dad, Mum, brother, sister, me and our youngest one, Wangu named after the famous Wangu wa Makeri who used to sit on men’s backs) – I love that story of triumph over men ha ha!
+We are six of us (my Dad, Mum, brother, sister, me and our youngest one, Wangu named after the famous Wangu wa Makeri who used to sit on men’s backs) – I love that story.
 Dad is driving with me, Eric and Wangu beside him while Shiru and mum are seated at the back.

 As he is driving past Nairobi Cemetery towards the Magadi route, I recall the much I have found out about J.M Kariuki.